guidoism/escape/inspiration/jonesforth.md

 This is what the set up code does.
-Does a tiny bit of house-keeping, sets up the separate return stack (NB: Linux gives us the ordinary parameter stack already), then immediately jumps to a FORTH word called QUIT.
-Despite its name, QUIT doesn't quit anything.
+Does a tiny bit of house-keeping, sets up the separate return stack (NB: Linux gives us the ordinary parameter stack already), then immediately jumps to a FORTH word called `QUIT`.
+Despite its name, `QUIT` doesn't quit anything.
 It resets some internal state and starts reading and interpreting commands.
-(The reason it is called QUIT is because you can call QUIT from your own FORTH code to "quit" your program and go back to interpreting).
+(The reason it is called `QUIT` is because you can call `QUIT` from your own FORTH code to "quit" your program and go back to interpreting).

     /* Assembler entry point. */